uraich/TinyML/README.md

 The tflite micro repository now uses _bazel_ to build its programs.
 Some of the jupyter notebooks described in the TinyML book are not available any longer.
 I rebuilt these notbooks and included them in this repository.
 The hardware I use is thee following:

+# This is work in progress and some of the programs may not work yet